Abscess Tooth: Symptoms and Treatment

 What are the Types of Infection Associated with a Tooth Abscess?

 As we mentioned before, there are three types of infections when it comes to an abscessed tooth.

-The three types of infection associated with abscess teeth are:
+The three types of infection associated with this are:

 When treating an abscessed tooth, your dentist or periodontist’s goal is to clear up the infection and relieve your pain.
 A dental X-ray will be necessary to see if the infection has spread and help your dentist decide on a treatment plan that’s right for you.